SOD1: G93A mutation

 G93A (glycine 93 changed to alanine) is a comparatively rare mutation, but has been studied very intensely as it was the first mutation to be modeled in mice.
 G93A is a pseudo-WT mutation that leaves the enzyme activity intact.
 Because of the ready availability of the G93A mouse from Jackson Laboratory, many studies of potential drug targets and toxicity mechanisms have been carried out in this model.
 At least one private research institute (ALS Therapy Development Institute) is conducting large-scale drug screens exclusively in this mouse model.
 Whether findings are specific for G93A or applicable to all ALS-causing SOD1 mutations is at present unknown.
 It has been argued that certain pathological features of the G93A mouse are due to overexpression artifacts, specifically those relating to mitochondrial vacuolation (the G93A mouse commonly used from Jackson Lab has over 20 copies of the human SOD1 gene).
 At least one study has found that certain features of pathology are idiosyncratic to G93A and not extrapolatable to all ALS-causing mutations.
 Further studies have shown that the pathogenesis of the G93A and H46R models are clearly distinct; some drugs and genetic interventions that are highly beneficial/detrimental in one model have either the opposite or no effect in the other.

 Down syndrome

-Down syndrome (DS) is caused by a triplication of chromosome 21.
+Down syndrome (DS) is usually caused by a triplication of chromosome 21.
 Oxidative stress is thought to be an important underlying factor in DS-related pathologies.
 The oxidative stress appears to be due to the triplication and increased expression of the SOD1 gene located in chromosome 21.
 Increased expression of SOD1 likely causes increased production of hydrogen peroxide leading to increased cellular injury.

 The levels of 8-OHdG in the DNA of persons with DS, measured in saliva, were found to be significantly higher than in control groups.
 8-OHdG levels were also increased in the leukocytes of persons with DS compared to controls.
 These findings suggest that oxidative DNA damage may lead to some of the clinical features of DS.